 The National League of Cities (NLC) supports the Census Bureau’s mission to “serve as the nation’s leading provider of quality data about its people and economy.”
-We also understand the many ways in which Census Bureau data impact a municipality.
 These resources have been assembled to provide local leaders with objective information about and resources to prepare for the upcoming 2020 Census.

 Why the Census Matters to Municipalities